The Change Process

 In the Capture the Vision tab, see the section called, "Are you using God’s grace to change?" and take the time to review the sermon and subsequent worksheets.

-When you turn to the Bible to provide the standards, and, through your prayers and faith, you decide to practice these standards and stick with them until the behavior of Christian character integrity becomes ingrained in your daily routine (2 Timothy 1:6-7, Hebrews 4:12, 6:10-12, Colossians 1:10-11, Ephesians 4:2, Ecclesiastes 7:8, Isaiah 40:31), you'll change.
+When you decide to turn to the Bible to provide you with knowledge of Godly standards, and, through your prayers and faith, you decide to practice and stick to these standards, you'll achieve the habit of Christian character integrity, ingrained in your daily routine (2 Timothy 1:6-7, Hebrews 4:12, 6:10-12, Colossians 1:10-11, Ephesians 4:2, Ecclesiastes 7:8, Isaiah 40:31), you'll change.
 Researchers Galla, B. M., & Duckworth, A. L. (2015) add this, “Beneficial habits, perhaps more so than individual acts of effortful inhibition, therefore represent an important though often neglected factor linking self-control to positive life outcomes.”
 Hope, faith and honor for God is a learned art.
 It is a series of steps that progress with time as you learn to implement what you know about Christ.
 Godly obedience leads to the progressive implementation of holy habits that leads to Christlike behavior (Romans 6:13-14, 8:29, 1 Timothy 4:7-8, 2 Timothy 3:16, Titus 2:12, 1 Peter 1:13).

 -